 Cheating and plagiarism

-Cheating and plagiarism are academic offences, with severe consequences.
-They are acts or omissions by students to partly or wholly hinder accurate assessment.
-As per the Teaching and Examination Regulations, cases of cheating and plagiarism are reported to Exam Board, that will decided upon the consequences.
+Cheating and plagiarism are academic offences, with severe consequences, but they are easy to avoid and prevent it citing properly used resources They are acts or omissions by students to partly or wholly hinder accurate assessment.
+This course also aims to equip students with a working knowledge of plagiarism and how to avoid it.
+This enables students to use and share information ethically, with academic integrity and in accordance with recognize other’s work.
+Where plagiarism is detected in group work, members of that group may be deemed to have collective responsibility for the integrity for work submitted by that group and may be liable for any penalty imposed, proportionate to their contribution.
+As per the Teaching and Examination Regulations, cases of cheating and plagiarism are reported to Exam Board, that will decide upon the consequences.
 NB: all assignments are automatically checked on plagiarism.

 Contact information